Cowbeau/CodeDew-Valley/README.md

 Credits to clear-code-projects for creation and tutorial.

-Credits to Pixel-Boy and AAA for art pack.
+Credits to Cup Nooble for asset pack.